 🖼️Step-by-Step Photo Instructions

-Start with a good quality flank steak about 1 ½ pounds—trim if needed.
+Start 1 ½ pounds of good quality flank steak—trim if needed.

 Prep vegetables.
 One green and red pepper cut into strips.
 One medium onion cut into slices.

-In a 1-gallon zip-lock bag, combine the juice of two limes, 4 tablespoons olive oil, 4 cloves crushed garlic, 1 teaspoon coarse salt, 1 ½ teaspoon cumin.
-Mix well and add the cut veggies and the steak.
-Refrigerate for 3 hours or more.
+In a 1-gallon zip-lock bag add the flank steak and vegetables.
+Then add the juice of two limes, 4 tablespoons olive oil, 4 cloves crushed garlic, 1 teaspoon coarse salt, and 1 ½ teaspoon cumin.
+Refrigerate and marinate for 3 hours or more.

 Place a large pan for the vegetables over medium-high heat to preheat for about 2 minutes while putting meat on the grill.

 As soon as the meat is started, add the vegetables and the remaining marinade to the preheated pan.
 You will cook the meat at about 4 minutes per side until an internal temperature of 130° and stir the veggies every few minutes.
-Cook the vegetables until browning about 10 minutes total.
+Cook the vegetables until browning—about 10 minutes.

-When the meat is done, allow to rest for 5 minutes before cutting across grain into thin slices.
+When the meat is done, rest for 5 minutes before cutting across the grain into thin slices.

 Serve on tortillas with the vegetables and trimmings.